 Tanganyika coastal campsite—Saadani National Park

-Saadani National Park is 9 km away, and Zaraninge Forest is 47 km away from the Tanganyika coastline camping.
+Saadani National Park is 9 km away, and Zaraninge Forest is 47 km away from the Tanganyika coastline for camping.
 Guests may enjoy the convenience of room service, a communal lounge, and a restaurant at this hotel.
 Tanganyika Coastal Campground has a garden and a deck.

 Oceanic Bay Hotel & Resort, Nunge Beach, Saadani National Park